nicolaipre/python3-pjsip-memory-buffer/README.md

-# Python3 support for pjsip with memory buffers for streaming
+# Python3 pjsip with memory buffers for audio streaming

 I have simply combined the following two libraries because I needed both in one.